NREL/EnergyPlus/design/FY2021/NFP_ASIHPwMultiModeIceStorage.md

 The IHP includes a chilled water coil object.
 The chilled water coil will be turned on when the grid-response cooling coil or the main cooling coil indicates that an operation with reduced electric power is required; otherwise, the chilled water coil is off.
 The chilled water coil obtains its energy from the ice/PCM storage tank.
 It should be noted that a user will also need to define the storage tank and the chilled water coil in a plant loop at the delivery side.
-The IHP has already created the generation side, and so, there is no need to create the other half plant loop for the chiller charging part.
+The IHP has already included the generation side, and so, there is no need to create the other half plant loop for the chiller charging part.

 All the water heating functions and controls will be the same, containing  dedicated water heating (DWH), combined space cooling and water heating with full condensing (SCWH), combined space cooling and water heating with desuperheating (SCDWH), and combined space heating and water heating with desuperheating (SHDWH).